-Since then I've learned a lot about programming and computer science in general, and have written two books about the subjects: Computer Science Made Simple, Think Like a Programmer, How Software Works and the new Think Like a Programmer.
-If you need a consultant for any aspect of computer science or programming instruction, including technical writing, feel free to contact me.
+Since then I've learned a lot about programming and computer science in general, and have written four books about the subjects: Computer Science Made Simple, Think Like a Programmer, How Software Works and the new Think Like a Programmer: Python Edition.
+If you need a consultant for any aspect of computer science or programming instruction feel free to contact me.
 Or feel free to contact me just to say hello.
 That's nice, too.

 Feel free to contact me.
 Or connect up through any of the following: